 FTP Settings and Connection

-- FTP Host/Address: (site IP address or domain name)
+- FTP Host/Address: (Site IP address or Server Hostname)

 - FTP User: (cPanel/FTP username)